 (The chili pepper also likely reached India after Vasco da Gama successfully navigated the Cape of Good Hope in 1498.
 Of course, this also stemmed from more South American secret trading since the plant originated in the Americas.
 Under the leadership of Afonso de Albuquerque, the Portuguese took control of Goa in the center of India’s spice rich Malabar Coast.
 By 1500, Portuguese officials in Goa were reporting that Indian cooks were incorporating the new spice into their already pungent cuisine.)

-The Banana Café in the Jardim da Estrela is among the largest quiosques you’ll see in Lisboa and you will see quiosques all over the city – an aspect of the city that has waxed and waned since the first quiosque appeared in Rossio Square 1869.
+The Banana Café in the Jardim da Estrela is among the largest quiosques (kiosks) you’ll see in Lisboa and you will see quiosques all over the city – an aspect of the city that has waxed and waned since the first quiosque appeared in Rossio Square in 1869.
 Many serve alcohol and some, like the Banana Café or the Time Out Quiosque near the Mercado da Ribeira have a wider menu that includes sweets, sandes (sandwiches), and savories.
 Typically when they serve chamuças, they are filled (as ours were) with spinach or chicken and they often use the more Spanish term empanada.

-The first tangent
+The first tangent.

 I’ll incorporate bits of the history we learned from Ines throughout this recounting of the tour but I’d like to start with this surprising detour: The Japanese might have perfected tempura but the Portuguese invented it.